zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

   +--------------------+--------------+------+-----+------------------------------------------+

 **History**:
-This table was organized differently for the students who signed up during the MITx prototype phase in the spring of 2012, and those that signed up afterwards.
+This table was organized differently for the students who signed up during the MITx prototype phase in the spring of 2012, and those who signed up afterwards.
 An important split exists in the demographic data gathered.

 `id`
 ----
   Primary key, not referenced anywhere else.

 `user_id`
 ---------
   A foreign key that maps to `auth_user.id`.

 `name`
 ------
   String for a user's full name.
 We make no constraints on language or breakdown into first/last name.
 The names are never shown to other students.
 Foreign students usually enter a romanized version of their names, but not always.

   It used to be our policy to require manual approval of name changes to guard the integrity of the certificates.
 Students would submit a name change request and someone from the team would approve or reject as appropriate.
 Later, we decided to allow the name changes to take place automatically, but to log previous names in the `meta` field.

 `language`
 ----------
   No longer used.
 User's preferred language, asked during the sign up process for the 6.002x prototype course given in the Spring of 2012.
 This information stopped being collected after the transition from MITx to edX happened, but we never removed the values from our first group of students.
 Sometimes written in those languages.

 `location`
 ----------
   No longer used.
 User's location, asked during the sign up process for the 6.002x prototype course given in the Spring of 2012.
 We weren't specific, so people tended to put the city they were in, though some just specified their country and some got as specific as their street address.
 Again, sometimes romanized and sometimes written in their native language.
 Like `language`, we stopped collecting this field when we transitioned from MITx to edX, so it's only available for our first batch of students.

 `meta`
 ------
   An optional, freeform text field that stores JSON data.
 This field allows us to associate arbitrary metadata with a user.
 An example of the JSON that can be stored here is::

     {